Is Egypt dangerous for tourists in 2025?

 In any case, homosexual relationships or acts of any kind can lead to a sentence of 17 years in prison.
 Middle Ages here we come!

-If you are a tourist traveling to one of the resorts on the southern Red Sea (Marsa Alam, Quseir, and Berenice) or Hurgada, or in one of the hotels in Sharm, the dangers will most likely come from the bloated and tasteless portions of the buffets than from terrorism or petty crime.
-You may have to bargain a bit if you want to take some hikes but, it is being understood that the virus situation does not get worse this winter, everything should be ordinary in 2021.
+If you are a tourist traveling to one of the resorts on the southern Red Sea (Marsa Alam, Quseir, and Berenice) or Hurgada, or in one of the hotels in Sharm, the dangers will most likely come from the bloated and tasteless portions of the buffets rather than from terrorism or petty crime.
+You may have to bargain a bit if you want to take some hikes but, it is understood that the virus situation does not get worse this winter, and everything should be normal in 2025.

 IS EGPYT DANGEROUS FOR TOURISTS?
 NOT MORE THAN A LOT OF OTHER PLACES.
 BUT IN EGYPT THERE SOME THINGS YOU CANNOT FIND ANYWHERE ELSE IN THE WORLD.
 AMAZING HISTORY AND AMAZING ART

 Is Egpyt dangerous for tourists? not more than a lot of other places.
-But in Egypt there some things you cannot find anywhere else in the world. amazing history and amazing art.
-In this case the pharaoh presents offerings to Horus.
+But in Egypt there are some things you cannot find anywhere else in the world. amazing history and amazing art.
+In this case, the pharaoh presents offerings to Horus.

 Different, very different, is the matter if you travel independently or are based in Cairo.
 Common crime exists in all big cities and as a tourist, you will be a flashy target, quite inviting and easy to fool.
 Nothing that an experienced traveler hasn’t already faced but if you’re a novice it could be quite stressful.
 This is still Africa.